-Proxy Statement for the 2014 Annual Meeting of Stockholders To Be Held on May 7, 2014
+Proxy Statement for the 2016 Annual Meeting of Stockholders To Be Held on May 17, 2016

-This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of Entegris, Inc., a Delaware corporation, ("Entegris" or the "Company") for use at the 2014 Annual Meeting of Stockholders to be held at the Oak Ridge Hotel and Conference Center, 1 Oak Ridge Drive, Chaska, MN 55318 USA on Wednesday, May 7, 2014, at 10:00 a.m., local time, and at any adjournment or adjournments of that meeting.
-You may obtain directions to the location of the Annual Meeting of Stockholders by contacting our Investor Relations Department either through the Internet at <a href="mailto:investor:invest
+This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of Entegris, Inc., a Delaware corporation, ("Entegris" or the "Company") for use at the 2016 Annual Meeting of Stockholders to be held at the Company's headquarters at 129 Concord Road, Billerica, Massachusetts on Tuesday, May 17, 2016 at 10:00 a.m., local time, and at any adjournment or adjournments of that meeting.
+You may obtain directions to the location of the Annual Meeting of Stockholders by contacting our Investor Relations Department either through the Internet at investor.Entegris.com/contactus.cfm or via email at irelations@entegris.com.
+This proxy statement, the foregoing Notice of Annual Meeting of Stockholders, the enclosed form of proxy and the Company's 2015 Annual Report on Form 10-K are first being mailed or given to stockholders on or about April 15, 2016.